LordShion/Thomson-MO-6809-dev/README.md

 you will need also Thomson MOx roms in your mess roms folder in oder to run your programs under MOx emulation

-you can found many old computer roms from here http://cominf0.narod.ru/mess123.htm
+you can find many old computer roms from here http://cominf0.narod.ru/mess123.htm

 asm folder usage :